WebHare/platform/whtree/modules/publisher/doc/topics/siteprofiles/seo-settings.md

 To enable, add or update your siteprofile's baseproperties: `<baseproperties seotitle="true" />`

 ### Migrating custom fields to these titles
-You'll need to write a conversion script that sets the `headertitle` and `seotitle` in the `http://www.webhare.net/xmlns/publisher/seosettings` instance.
+You'll need to write a conversion script that sets the `seotitle` in the `http://www.webhare.net/xmlns/publisher/seosettings` instance.
 Keep in mind that these fields are only available on files, if you did something meaningful with them at the folder level you'll still need to implement that yourself.

-After that, ensure `<baseproperties seotitle="true" headertitle="true"/>` is set and update your webdesign code as needed.
+After that, ensure `<baseproperties seotitle="true" />` is set and update your webdesign code as needed.

 ## Robot tags
 You can control the meta robots tag rendered by WebHare by setting the webdesign's